ssaring/sportstracker/sportstracker/docs/README.txt

 improved.

 Java WebStart for Mac OS X will be available with JDK 7u6.
-Until then you need to install JDK 7u4 and the SportsTracker binary package.
+Until then you need to install JDK 7u4 and the SportsTracker app bundle for Mac OS X or the binary package for all platforms.

 Usage